Banuba/VEPlaybackSDK-iOS/README.md

   ) -> VideoPlayableView
 ```

-## VideoEditorPlayable(Player entity)
+## Player entity

-The interface consists of a lot of methods that allow you to work with the playback of the player, its settings, reload and related properties of the asset, time, etc.
+The VideoEditorPlayable interface consists of a lot of methods that allow you to work with the playback of the player, its settings, reload and related properties of the asset, time, etc.

 Playback functionality:
 ``` swift